 03 of 10

 The claim is not undisputed, but if you believe New Haven lore—and even the Library of Congress does—the hamburger was invented by New Haven luncheonette owner Louis Lassen in 1900 when an on-the-run customer requested a meal to go.
 At Louis’ Lunch, you can taste burgers made the same way as that ground-breaking ground beef original.
-Lassen’s descendents still use antique cookers to flame-sear burgers, which are served on toast.
-Asking for ketchup is a big no-no. But order a “cheese works” like the locals, and your sandwich comes topped with cheese, onions and tomato.
+Lassen’s descendants still use antique cookers to flame-sear burgers, which are served on toast.
+Asking for ketchup is a big no-no. But order a “cheese works” like the locals, and your sandwich comes topped with cheese, onions, and tomato.

 04 of 10

-While we’re on the subject of New Haven’s culinary innovations, be sure to embroil yourself in the city’s biggest debate: Which restaurant makes the best version of another New Haven invention—pizza!
+While we’re on the subject of New Haven’s culinary innovations, be sure to embroil yourself in the city’s biggest debate: which restaurant makes the best version of another New Haven invention—pizza!
 Back in 1925, Italian immigrant Frank Pepe created New Haven’s signature style of thin-crust, coal oven–baked tomato pie topped with grated cheese.
 And many Connecticut residents believe the “apizza” (pronounced “ah-beets”) at Frank Pepe Pizzeria Napoletana in the city’s Wooster Square Italian neighborhood is still the one to beat.
 Sally’s Apizza, founded in 1938 and owned by the same family for nearly 80 years, has long been a contender for the top spot, but the restaurant’s future is uncertain: It is for sale.
 Many New Haveners will tell you the pies at Modern Apizza are equally delicious.
 Try all three, and decide for yourself.Continue to 5 of 10 below.

 05 of 10

 Yale University operates three must-see museums with collections that rival those of top American museums.
-Only one museum has an admission fee, and you can even dodge that by visiting the Peabody Museum of Natural History on Thursday afternoons, when admission is by pay-as-you-wish donation.
+Only one museum has an admission fee, and you can even dodge that by visiting the Peabody Museum of Natural History on Thursday afternoons when admission is by pay-as-you-wish donation.
 With its Great Hall of Dinosaurs, Egyptian antiquities and hands-on Discovery Room, Yale’s Peabody Museum appeals to families.
 Works of international significance await when you visit the Yale University Art Gallery, which exhibits small and enormous works from its collection of more than 200,000 objects.
 Across the street, view the largest collection of British art outside the United Kingdom at the Yale Center for British Art.

 06 of 10